 SYS: What is the difference between custom yachts and series yachts in terms of cost and speed of build, and how does a client know which option is right for me?

-NS: In relation to speed of build, see answer 4.
+NS: In relation to the speed of build, see answer 4.
 Some owners want to have their own designed yacht to be built and others can agree with ‘standard platforms’ and customized interiors.
 Sanlorenzo is a good example of a yard able to offer both options - those that are happy to just design the interior can have a yacht designed much faster based on a hull that is already in production.
 Needless to say that there is an important cost price difference involved.

 SYS: How much input can the client expect to have into the interior decoration of the yacht?